-Join Gabriel Corbett for an in-depth discussion in this video Working with configurations, part of Up and Running with eDrawings.
+Join Gabriel Corbett for an in-depth discussion in this video Working with configurations, part of Learning eDrawings.

 Configurations in SolidWorks allow the designer the ability to build a variety of…similar assemblies using the same part, as well as the ability to turn off the…various features or parts.
 Think of it like shopping for a car.…Even though you know what you want, there are still various trim options that are available.…For example, if you're looking for new Ford Mustang you can get the same car with…either 5.0 V8, a V6 or even a four-cylinder.…These are various configurations of the same car, just with different options.…The same holds true for SolidWorks.
 And using eDrawings, we can view the…available configurations of the assembly.
 Let's take a look.…